kchebs/example_SQL/README.md

 # SQL Questions

 The following examples are SQL code that I wrote to answer each respective prompt.
 Variations in SQL code can occur due to different database systems.
+Additionally, any documents in this folder are also there to serve as examples of SQL code.

 ## Amazon Prime Video